 Bishop Swinfield of England in 1289 had 41 guests over who feasted on 2 and 3/4 cows, 4 deer, 4 pigs, 60 hens, 8 partridges, 2 geese, and 40 gallons of wine

-Lord's of Manors gave peasants special bread, meats, and as much beer as they wanted on Christmas
+Lord's of Manors gave tpeasants special bread, meats, and as much beer as they wanted on Christmas

 The Reformation hit England in the 1530's.
 By 1534 Henry VIII declared himself the supreme head of The Church in England, a functional separation from The Roman Catholic Church.
 By 1549 the first Prayerbook formed Anglicanism and produced the first English liturgies.
 By 1603 a group wanted to further "purify" Anglicanism of Catholicism.
 They became known as the "Puritans."
-By 1620, seeing they couldn't win the political struggle, some moved to "The New World" to form the Massachusetts Bay Colony, i.e. "The Pilgrims."
+By 1620, seeing they couldn't win the political struggle, some moved to "The New World" to form Plymouth, i.e. "The Pilgrims."
 Some twenty years later The Puritans who remained in England won the fight with force.
+"Plymouth" as the founding American city has become something of a myth.
+The Catholic "Avalon" is around the same time, 1625'ish, and the Anglican Jamestown is the earliest at 1607.
+Nonetheless, the Puritans have remained a powerful influence on the American imagination and on our current political trends.
+The Puritans passed the "Penalty for Keeping Christmas Law" in 1659 fining people 5 shillings who were caught with Christmas paraphernalia, caught feasting, not working, etc. etc..
+5 shillings is, apparently, roughly $64 in 2024.

 Oliver Cromwell, a Puritan, took over England in 1645.
-Christmas was hated by Puritans and so Cromwell, true to form, outlawed Christmas.
+Christmas was hated by Puritans as a Catholic innovation.
+So Cromwell, true to form, outlawed Christmas.
 This continued from 1645 until 1660.
 Exhibiting Christmas practices or behaviours was penalized with a 5 shilling fine.
-Christmas Day was to be a "fast day" and all shops, stores, and markets were to be open.
+Christmas Day was to be a "fast day."
+Also, all shops, stores, and markets were to be open.
 Sound familiar?

-It is all too Puritan for American shops to celebrate "We're open Christmas Day!"
+It is thus all too Puritan for American shops to celebrate "We're open Christmas Day!"
 This tendency has also been noted in Max Weber's famous The Protestant Work Ethic and The Spirit of Capitalism.
 It's important to remember here that Puritans are a sort of English Calvinism, who see money as proof of hard work, which is proof of being elected by God.
 Taking multiple days off and wasting money and time on feasting and fun doesn't correspond with this Protestant theology at all.
-Feasting & Fun is thoroughly a Catholic thing because we see time as a gift, rather than as a commodity, e.g. "I'm out of time," "I don't have enough time," "I need to spend more time," etc.
+"Wasting time," unnecessary leisure, too much social time, etc. was a fineable offense in Puritan America.
+The Puritans saw time as a gift from God that thus must be managed, even leisure time.
+Who decided what was a moral use of time was the civil government.
+In this way they continued the Erastian tradition of Henry VIII of having civil over ecclesial in matters of faith and morals.
+This has become an American Dogma in many Secular and Protestant modes of thinking.
+Feasting & Fun is thoroughly a Catholic thing because we see time as a gift, rather than as a commodity, e.g. "I'm out of time," "I don't have enough time," "I need to spend more time," etc. The Catholic notion is that leisure is a basis of culture and that some of this needs to be unmanaged, spontaneous, organic, an outpouring of the gifts God has given us.
+It is not to be managed by the civil nor ecclesial since it is devotional and personal, though the Church may ban practices if they run against the faith.
+Such a ban is analogous to telling someone it's illegal to drive off the road on the highway, have fun driving across America.
+That is, it leaves tons of ability for development and growth.

 Anglicans in Virginia were known for celebrating Christmas but this all became suspicious as tensions rose between The Colonies and Great Britain.
 By the time the Revolutionary War broke out in the 1770's celebrating Christmas was too Anglican, therefore too English, therefore made you suspect of being a Loyalist, therefore it could lead to you being perceived as unpatriotic at best or a traitor at worst.